antony-a-n/aws-vpc-using-AWS-CLI/README.md

 Hello folks,

   Infra management is a big task for every company. from choosing the right requirements to selecting the right tools to create and manage it.
  In most companies, infra management is done via terraform.
-Now we are trying to configure a basic VPC with AWS CLI for our testing purposes and to compare both of the tools.
+Now we are trying to configure a basic VPC with AWS CLI for our testing purposes and to compare both the tools.

  ## Resources created by this code
 -   2 public subnets